PHOENIX — Our unprecedented heat wave just won't let up!

 This heat wave is absolutely shattering records and that trend will continue with Valley highs reaching 108 to 112 degrees every day through this first week of October.

-Average highs, which are considered "normal" for this time of year are in the mid-90s.
+Average highs, which are considered "normal" for this time of year, are in the mid 90s.

 That will also push back the latest 110-degree day ever recorded in Phoenix.
 That record was previously September 19, 2010, but we have broken that record every day since last week.
-We could reach 110 degrees as late as October 4th this year!
+We could reach 110 degrees as late as October 4th or 5th this year!

 Thankfully, our nights are getting longer, so we do not anticipate any 90-degree lows.
 Overnight temperatures will drop into the low to mid-80s across the Valley, but even that's exceptionally warm for this time of year and we could continue to set new daily record warm lows this week.